 First, as one convict mentions in the Boston Globe report, some of the convicts who were released due to the Dookhan scandal are faced with more difficult pressures in regular life, than they would have faced behind bars.
 The pressures to get a job and do “the right thing” has likely become overwhelming in many cases, and the lack of money has led many convicts back to the lifestyle which led to their criminal charges in the first place.
 Secondly, there are still around 40,000 cases in which releases may be contemplated due to evidence tampering by Ms. Dookhan.
 While initially Massachusetts released around 600 defendants due to tainted evidence, the potential for tens of thousands more to be released back on the streets will likely increase crime in Massachusetts cities.
 On the other hand, if Massachusetts does not release the inmates that were convicted based on tainted evidence, it would perhaps be an even greater blow to the state’s criminal justice system.

 Ultimately, of the 613 inmates that were released, 83 were re-arrested on criminal charges.
 16 have been arrested more than once, and 3 have committed murder.
 Massachusetts law enforcement, lawmakers, prosecutors and criminal defense attorneys have a lot of work ahead of them due to Ms. Dookhan’s evidence tampering.

-If you have been charged with violating criminal laws in Massachusetts, you should immediately seek out the assistance of an experienced criminal defense attorney.
-Contact the offices of Edward R. Molari today for a confidential consultation.
+If you have been charged with violating criminal laws, you should immediately seek out the assistance of an experienced criminal law attorney.
+Contact Edward R. Molari, Attorney at Law today for a confidential consultation.